issa-tingzon/market-basket-analysis/README.md

 The objectives of the study are the following:
-- to obtain association rules and analyze them for better decision support, better understanding of data, or increasing company prot using the Apriori Algorithm and FP-Growth Algorithm
+- to obtain association rules and analyze them for better decision support, better understanding of data, or increasing company profit using the Apriori Algorithm and FP-Growth Algorithm
 - to analyze association rules based on relevance, interestingness, and correlation, and use lift, Imbalance Ratio (IR), and Kulczynski (Kulc)